-The certificate programs are a way for student to distinguish themselves and show employers that they have the necessary knowledge and skills to practice in that area.
+The certificate programs are a way for students to distinguish themselves and show employers that they have the necessary knowledge and skills to practice in that area.
 Certificates are available in:

 - Advocacy | PDF application